Attendance & Absence

 Non-urgent medical appointments should not be made during the school day.
 If the appointment needs to be during school hours, please provide the school with appointment cards or hospital letters, so that a copy can be taken for the school records.

 Booking holiday during Term Time

 The government advises that parents should not normally take pupils on holiday during the 38 weeks of the school year.
 It does not give parents the right to take any holiday during term time.
-However, it does permit schools to grant permission to take authorised absence in exceptional circumstances.
-Holidays can only be granted during term time in exceptional circumstances.

 What is the effect on your child?